hiba400/projet-python/README.md

 The Interactive Generative Art Gallery features:

-- **Generative Art Pieces:** Randomly generated artworks created using Python’s object-oriented programming, loops, and conditionals.
+- **Generative Art Pieces:** Randomly generated artworks created using Python's object-oriented programming, loops, and conditionals.
 - **Data-Driven Visualizations:** Creative visual representations of data (e.g., weather data) using Matplotlib and Pandas.
 - **Image Manipulation:** A tool (Image Lab) that allows users to upload images and apply a glitch effect.
 - **Interactive Art Canvas:** An HTML5 canvas where users can click to generate colorful, random shapes.